 Most babies start their journey with solid food by being spoon-fed their first mouthfuls of pureed food on a date determined by their parents.
 Some babies are considered a “good eater”, for others it is a struggle to keep the food in their mouth.
 Often families settle for separate mealtimes and different foods for adults and children.

 What happens if you don’t do this?
-What if you let them learn about handling food at their own pace?
+What if you let them

 Continue reading Why I’m doing Baby-Led Weaning and What it Looks Like

 Ain is now One!
 The Very Hungry Caterpillar is one of my favorite books, and since Ain has had Very Hungry caterpillar toys since birth I thought it would be a great theme for his first birthday!
 If you are looking for some great ideas, check out my First Birthday Pinterest board – it’s full of Very Hungry Caterpillar themed ideas.